-Join Joseph Lowery for an in-depth discussion in this video Preparing for adaptive images, part of Dreamweaver and WordPress: Building Mobile Sites.
+Join Joseph Lowery for an in-depth discussion in this video Preparing for adaptive images, part of Building Mobile Sites with Dreamweaver and WordPress.

 I've got good news, and bad news.…The good news is that browsers have gotten much better at rendering images in…smaller sizes when the browser window is reduced.…Images are sharper, and there is much less loss of detail and fuzziness…than there used to be.…The bad news is that browsers still download the full size image at the full…file size, regardless of screen dimensions,…which means slower downloads, increased bandwidth cost, and wasted device resources.…But wait; there's better news.…A PHP-based technique has emerged, called adaptive images, which scales graphics…on the fly, and caches them for small screen use.…